EndlssNightmare/BypassAV/README.md

 >

 >
 >Obs: These scripts are for educational purposes only.
-Use them at your own risk because I will not be responsible for your actions!
+Use them at your own risk!

->Works on Parrot OS and Kali Linux!
+>Works on Linux!
 >

 <br>